global-health-msc-img

 Academic expertise

 The programme team contains a number of research-active staff members, researching diverse topics across applied health, sociology and psychology.
-Current research topics include, mental health within sport, the care of dementia patients, improving patients’ preparation for amputation surgery, safeguarding in mental health, egg freezing, the impact of the COVID-19 pandemic on mental health, Global mental health, and One Health.
+Current research topics include, mental health within sport, the care of dementia patients, improving patients’ preparation for amputation surgery, safeguarding in mental health, egg freezing, the impact of the COVID-19 pandemic on mental health, global mental health, refugee and forced migration, sex work and sexuality, disabilities and chronic conditions as well as One Health.

 Our active engagement with research enables us to provide students with the most current thinking in our area and equips us with outstanding skills to support students with their own research projects during their studies.
-The course is based at the Leicester School of Allied Health Sciences at De Montfort University and will be delivered by a teaching team experienced in the areas of practice and research, with expertise drawn from the wider School and Faculty of Health and Life Sciences to complement the course delivery. number of academics with skills and expertise will be invited to contribute to the programme in areas such as Global Health specific research, epidemiology, nutrition and more.
+The course is based at the Leicester School of Allied Health Sciences at De Montfort University and will be delivered by a teaching team experienced in the areas of practice and research, with expertise drawn from the wider School and Faculty of Health and Life Sciences to complement the course delivery.
+A number of academics with diverse skills and expertise will be invited to contribute to the programme.

 Facilities and features